 - Completion of 3 clock hours of ethics training

 - Resume and Job Description

-- Intern—The Substance Abuse Counselor Intern is a substance abuse professional who has completed Registration and the 300 Hour Supervised Practicum.
-It is at this point that an applicant may be scheduled for the IC&RC Computer Based Test.
+- Intern—The Substance Abuse Counselor Intern is a substance abuse professional who has completed Registration and the 300 Hour Supervised Practicum and passed the IC&RC ADC Examination.
+It is after completion of the 300 Hour Practicum that an applicant may be scheduled for the IC&RC ADC Examination.
 In order to sit for the test, the applicant must submit to the Board:

-- The signed and completed Verification of 300 Hour Supervised Practicum with 10 hours of supervision in each of the 12 Core Functions by the applicant’s CCS or CSI.
+- Completion of the 300 Hour Supervised Practicum with 10 hours of supervision in each of the 12 Core Functions by the applicant’s CCS or CSI.

-- A signed Contract for Clinical Supervision by a CCS or CSI
+- A second supervision agreement by a CCS or CSI

-- Completed Supervisor’s Evaluation of Experience with 6,000 hours (3 years) of substance abuse counseling experience verified by CCS or CSI
+- Completion of 6,000 hours (3 years) of supervised substance abuse counseling experience verified by CCS or CSI

-- Completed Credential Training Record with 270 clock hours of approved education/training, of which 190 must be substance abuse specific.
+- Completion of 270 clock hours of approved education/training, of which 190 must be substance abuse specific.
 No more than 50% may be online/independent study.
-No more than 20% may be inservice training.
-These hours must include: 6 hours HIV/AIDS/BB/STD/Infectious Disease, 6 hours Ethics, and 6 hours in a) Nicotine Dependence, b) Substance Abuse and Veterans, c) Substance Abuse and the Elderly, d) Psychopharmacology, and/or e) Evidence Based Treatment Approaches
+No more than 25% may be in-service training.
+These hours must include: 6 hours HIV/AIDS/BB/STD/Infectious Disease, 6 hours Ethics, and 6 hours in a) Nicotine Dependence, b) Substance Abuse and Veterans, c) Substance Abuse and the Elderly, d) Psychopathology, and/or e) Evidence Based Treatment Approaches

-- Completed (2)two Colleague and Coworker Evaluations forms
+- Completion of two Colleague or Coworker Evaluations